Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 03.25.59 UTC
+- WIB: Minggu, 27 April 2025 04.22.55 UTC
-- WITA: Minggu, 27 April 2025 04.25.59 UTC
+- WITA: Minggu, 27 April 2025 05.22.55 UTC
-- WIT: Minggu, 27 April 2025 05.25.59 UTC
+- WIT: Minggu, 27 April 2025 06.22.55 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success